kgrid-lab/nephroticsyndrome-computablephenotype/README.md

 uvicorn src.nephroticsyndrome_computablephenotype.apis:app --reload
 ```

-Then you can access fastapi documentation at http://127.0.0.1:8000 to test apis
+Then you can access fastapi documentation at http://127.0.0.1:8000 to test APIs

-Use the content of "sample input.txt" for testing the api that consumes data in  json format.
+Use the content of "sample input.txt" for testing the API that consumes data in  Json format.

-Use the input.csv file to test the api that receives a csv file.
+Use the input.csv file to test the API that receives a csv file.